Skip to main content

 • Location: Terminal 5, between gates M8 and M7

 ORD has over a dozen lounges operated by specific airlines.
-To access these lounges, you may need a certain level of ticket (a first-class ticket, for instance), a certain loyalty status with that airline, a paid membership to the lounge or, in some cases, by purchasing a day pass.
+To access these lounges, you may need a certain level of ticket (a first-class ticket, for instance), a certain loyalty status with that airline, a paid membership to the lounge or, in some cases, a day pass.

 Accessibility for each lounge is different, so you'll want to review the airline's website for their entry rules.
 Here is a list of several lounges organized by terminal: